 There are two major ways for content marketers to approach Reddit.
 One is to directly ask Reddit communities for feedback on a given topic.
 As long as you are honest and transparent about your questions, this is a safe way to collect opinions from real people and even validate your ideas and strategy before you start the process of content creation.

 The second way to mine content ideas from Reddit is to sit back and watch.
-Reddit can act as a social listening channel offering insight into specific niches for coveted demographics.
-For instance, one of our clients prefers to use Reddit as a listening channel to see how millennials think and comment about personal finance.
+Reddit can act as a social listening channel, offering insight into specific niches for coveted demographics.
+For instance, one of our clients prefers to use Reddit to see how millennials think and comment about personal finance.
 They believe that millennials who are financially savvy are more likely to contribute to an informed online discussion on a platform like Reddit.

 Fair warning: Redditors, as they are known, are wary of brand interference on threads and can be at worst hostile to any brand-related questions—so be transparent with your intentions and check in on reader comments regularly.

 Ask and someone shall answer…eventually.
 Quora is a community of curious people and experts who ask and answer questions that are often more complicated than Google search allows.
 It’s a community that allows us to see the questions people are asking, and read the long-tail answers.
-Quora is a favourite amongst content marketers because it’s a great directory of ideas that fulfill top and bottom of the funnel content depending on how deep down the rabbit hole you go.
+Quora is a favorite amongst content marketers because it’s a great directory of ideas that fulfill top- and bottom-of-funnel content depending on how deep down the rabbit hole you go.

 We’re getting meta here, but at Quietly we use Quora for our clients and ourselves.
 For example, we look at relevant categories for niche B2B clients as a listening tool for real discussions happening between professionals in particular industries.
 It’s a useful tool to discover what professionals are seeking to learn more about and to see how competitors may be responding.